 The Ashtead 10k and Fun Run is an 'Eco-race' and we are trying to reduce its environmental footprint as much as possible by looking at all aspects of the race.
 However, the greatest effect will come from as many participants as possible walking/jogging/running/cycling/using public transport/car-sharing to get to the event.... please do your bit!

 If coming by train, come to Ashtead British Rail station - 50 minutes from Victoria or Waterloo, 30 minutes from Guildford.
 Please check for engineering works/bus replacement services/delays.

-If driving, please park in the Ashtead Station car park, which is £2.15 on a Sunday.
-Details on parking are here. [https://uk.parkindigo.com/en/car-park/ashtead-station-car-park] If driving, do not pass over the level crossing.
+If driving, please park in the Ashtead Station car park, which costs £2.25 (cash) on a Sunday.
+Details on parking are here.
+If driving, do not pass over the level crossing.
 Please car-share if possible!

 See what goes into organising a race...

-You need to arrive in enough time to collect your running number from the Scout Hall (from where it is 2 minutes' walk to the race start).
+Before the race you need to arrive in enough time to collect your running number - which will be at the race start.

 Registration will be open from 10.00am.

 Please try and make three NEW friends at the race!